-RWA and exposures are reduced by the application of credit risk mitigation techniques.
-Only certain types of collateral and some issuers of guarantees are eligible to reduce RWA and hence the capital requirement.
-Furthermore, the collateral management process and the terms in the collateral agreements have to fulfil the minimum requirements (such as procedures for monitoring of market values as well as insurance and legal certainty) stipulated in the capital adequacy regulations.
-Collateral items and guarantees which do fulfil the minimum capital requirements are defined as eligible collateral.
+RWA and exposure are reduced by the recognition of credit risk mitigation techniques.
+Only certain types of collateral and some issuers of guarantees are eligible to reduce the capital requirement.
+Furthermore the collateral management process and the terms in the collateral agreements have to fulfil the minimum requirements (such as procedures for monitoring of market values, insurance and legal certainty) in the capital adequacy regulations.
+Collateral items and guarantees which can reduce the capital requirement are defined as eligible collateral.